-- 1. Promotable appeals are appeals for which data is not available in MAS for the determination being appealed, such as Part C QIO reconsiderations.
+- 1. Promotable appeals are appeals for which data is not available in MAS for the determination being appealed.
 MAS will generate a new, unique appeal number for the appeal. - Data must be entered in accordance with data standards for non-promotable appeals established jointly by the Director of Field Operations and the Director of Central Operations, in coordination with the Director of Information Management and Systems.